Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ## Trigger Actions
 EMP adds the following custom actions to the [trigger action](https://stardewvalleywiki.com/Modding:Trigger_actions) system.

-Use them in the "Action" or "Actions" fields of `Data/TriggerActions` entries.
+Use them in the "Action" or "Actions" fields of `Data/TriggerActions` entries, or in certain similar fields.
 Example: `"Action": "Esca.EMP_LogMessage Alert Hello World."`

 ### Log Message
 The `Esca.EMP_LogMessage` action allows content pack mods to add messages to the SMAPI console and log file.